ayushpareek2003/numCpp_Contrib/README.md

 v = A.at(5, 4); // gives number at 5, 4 position.
 /* above functions return the value as typename(float in this case), and the variable is transferred to CPU RAM.
-Hence printing by direct for loop will take time - each variable will be moved to CPU RAM from GPU RAM, numC has print and cout for that..*/
+Hence printing by direct for loop will take time - each variable will be moved to CPU RAM from GPU RAM, numC++ has print and cout for that..*/

-/* numC also has support for indexing multiple elements at once, like numpy.
+/* numC++ also has support for indexing multiple elements at once, like numpy.
 This will become helpful, when we introduce np::arange function*/

 auto C = A.at(np::ArrayGPU<int> idxs); // will return a 1D ArrayGPU with all the elements